apostrophecms/docs/docs/reference/api/media.md

 ### Response

 The successful `POST` request returns `true`.
-On error an appropriate HTTP status code is returned.
+In case of an error an appropriate HTTP status code is returned.

 ## Media `GET` request